NBPub/RecipeBook-Tandoor/README.md

 ## Build Locally

 *Current instructions are for the NexctCloud Cookbook version.
-Tandoor local build instructions to be added later.*
+Tandoor local build instructions to be added soon.*
+*Leaving these in here for a general example*

 If you want to run RecipeBook without Docker, a python virtual environment is recommended.
 See [Flask Installation](https://flask.palletsprojects.com/en/2.0.x/installation/) for more details (and appropriate code for Windows).
 [Python 3.7](https://wiki.python.org/moin/BeginnersGuide/Download) or newer is recommended.